ppatierno/nginx-strimzi-kafka-bridge/curl.md

 # Introduction

-The following curl commands describe examples for interacting with the Strimzi Kafka Bridge through the Nginx proxy.
+The following `curl` commands describe examples for interacting with the Strimzi Kafka Bridge through the Nginx proxy.

 If HTTP Basic Authentication is enabled on the Nginx proxy, export following `BASIC_AUTH` for adding the `Authorization` header in the HTTP requests.
 Use the appropriate user and password.
+For example:

 ```shell
 export BASIC_AUTH="Authorization: Basic $(echo -n user1:password1 | base64)"
 ```

 # Producer

+Producer records.

 ```shell
 curl -X POST \